Relief of Douglas MacArthur: Battle of Inchon

 MacArthur held that his military objective was the destruction of the North Korean Army.
 That being the case, operations would be necessary north of the 38th parallel, although his Assistant Chief of Staff, G-2, Major General Charles A. Willoughby, warned on 31 August that 37 Chinese divisions were grouping on the border between China and North Korea.
 The Joint Chiefs agreed with MacArthur on this issue.
 A National Security Council paper endorsed the legality of action north of the 38th parallel.
-The paper recommended that only South Korean troops be employed in the border regions with China and Russia.
+The paper recommended that only South Korean troops be employed in the border regions with China and the Soviet Union.
 Should the Soviet Union intervene, MacArthur was to immediately retreat to the 38th parallel; but in the case of Chinese intervention, he was to keep fighting "as long as action by UN military forces offers a reasonable chance of successful resistance".
 Truman endorsed the report on 11 September, but MacArthur remained in the dark because of the changeover of Secretaries of Defense, and was not informed until 22 September.
 When Truman was asked at a press conference on 21 September whether he had concluded to conduct operations in North Korea, he replied that he had not.

 In the meantime, MacArthur's amphibious assault at Inchon went ahead on 15 September.
 "The success of Inchon was so great and the subsequent prestige of General MacArthur was so overpowering," Collins later recalled, "that the Chiefs hesitated thereafter to question later plans and decisions of the general, which should have been challenged."
 In response to a rumor that the Eighth Army planned to halt at the 38th parallel and await United Nations authorization to cross, Marshall sent a message to MacArthur informing him that: "We want you to feel unhampered tactically and strategically to proceed north of 38th parallel.
 Announcement above referred to may precipitate embarrassment in the UN where evident desire is not to be confronted with necessity of a vote on passage, rather to find you have found it militarily necessary to do so."
 A few days later, MacArthur was instructed not to issue an announcement that his forces had crossed the 38th parallel.
 On 7 October a United Nations General Assembly Resolution was passed that could be broadly construed as permitting the invasion of North Korea.